MiaNguyen912/INF134-Zara-ecommerce-web-app/readme.md

 ## TODO

-- 1. update menu according to figma prototype and A5's "Proposed Changes" part
+- 1. update menu according to figma prototype and A5's "Proposed Changes" part (Move the “best sellers” feature closer to “trending items” in the main menu or provide a text link consistent with other categories)
-- 2. need to add hover functionality to product image on catalog page to display product sizes + colors + add to cart button
+- 2. Decrease white space between product images on product pages.
+- 3. add filtering/sorting button
+- 4. implement the search function
+- 5. set "S" as current user size preference, move color option from the hover panel outside, make user pick a color before adding to card
+- 6. in Product detail page, add alert for add-to-cart button (or a modal pop up on the right side)

-- 3. add a Favorite icon to product items on catalog page and make a page to store favorited items
+- 7. make a page to store favorited items
-- 4. (done) create cart page
-- 5. (done) create product page
-- 6. add "add to card" feature to product page and catalog page
-- 7. display product's reviews and rating (checkout data/products.ts to see the data schema)
+- 8. display product's reviews and rating (checkout data/products.ts to see the data schema)
-- 8. add a rating/review form to each product page
+- 9. add a rating/review form to each product page
-- 9. make an employee system to allow uploading new product or adjust existing product
+- 10. make an employee system to allow uploading new product or adjust existing product

 ## Libraries used